Boka-Krista/Healthy-warming-soups/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
 - [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for an enhanced responsive layout.
-- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
-- [JavaScript](https://www.javascript.com) used for user interaction on the site.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Codeanywhere](https://codeanywhere.com) used as a cloud-based IDE for development.
 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.